zuozhenggh/learning-library/data-management-library/database/spatial/spatial-studio/env/env-marketplace/env-marketplace.md

 ## **STEP 5**: Deprovision Spatial Studio

-The following are steps to remove the Spatial Studio app and repository schema.
  If you would like to fully remove Spatial Studio proceed with the following.

 1. Navigate to Resources > Stack